Stream using a CMAF live stream repeater in Wowza Streaming Engine

 Wowza Streaming Engine supports MPEG-DASH streaming in a live repeater configuration.
 Common Encryption (CENC) can be applied to CMAF MPEG-DASH streams.

 When MPEG-DASH streams are encrypted with CENC in a live repeater configuration, the origin instance is configured to acquire the encryption keys, and the DASH chunks are built and encrypted on the edge instances.
 This requires that the AES-128 encryption keys used in the CENC encryption are sent from the origin to the edge instances.
-Wowza Streaming Engine performs an extra encryption on the key information to secure this transmission, using the liveRepeaterEncryptionSharedSecret property.
-This property provides a unique encryption key for each stream served by the origin.
+Wowza Streaming Engine performs extra encryption on the key information to secure this transmission, using the liveRepeaterEncryptionSharedSecret property.
+This property provides a unique encryption key for each stream the origin serves.
 The default shared secret can be used, or you can define your own Custom Property on the application properties page.

 Add the shared secret property using the XML configuration